path of the ancestors, path of my relatives: facial markings

 on saturday i joined my ancestors in this experience of beautification, healing, connection, and other medicine. great grandma helen in bethel and granny clara and the aunties in mcgrath did not have access to this tradition of our people. i do. so i was hand-poke tattooed by my friend nahaan, for myself and for them. my experience was powerful. we drummed together, we sang, we shared stories, and we prayed to ellam yua, the spirit of the universe. my cousin sang and drummed beautifully during the tattooing--her strong voice and song stayed with me after the ceremony and throughout the entire night of sleep. i experienced healing during my tattooing. i walked a path with my ancestors and with my relatives alive today.

-nahaan, is a tlingit, inupiaq and paiute man, a language teacher, dancer, artist, poet, activist, traditional story teller, and culture-bearer. you can check out some of his good work here: killer whale stands up. i am grateful beyond words to him for his strength of character and dedication to his purpose. i have benefited from his generous spirit. if you are interested in reading about yup'ik women's tattoos, i recommend a great master's thesis by Mariah Carillo, "transformative skin: the ongoing legacy of yup'ik and inuit women's tattoos."
-Carillo examines "the way cultural practices and ideas are embedded in the ever-changing connective tissue of daily experience, shifting with changing circumstances, but eternally tying the present to the past in a web of ongoing negotiation."
+nahaan, is a tlingit, inupiaq and paiute man, a language teacher, dancer, artist, poet, activist, traditional story teller, and culture-bearer. i am grateful beyond words to him for his strength of character and dedication to his purpose. i have benefited from his generous spirit.

 i'm excited that this piece will be finished and ready to take to the santa fe indian market in santa fe this august.